silksil/personalLearnings/productivity.md

 ## 1. Work effectively
 #### 1.1 Set goals
-It's hard to navigate without having something to aim at -- you need goals to guide yourself towards the right direction.
-Goals refer to the results you want to achieve, but doesn't state how you want to achieve it.
+It's hard to navigate without having something to aim at; you need goals to guide yourself towards the right direction.
+Goals refer to the results you want to achieve, not how you want to achieve it (see 2.1.
+'Follow a system')

 #### 1.2 Priotize
 You got limited time and resources, and different desires can lead to conflicting goals.
 So focus on the goals that are the wisest possible investment of your time and energy.